jeremyf/hydra-capybara-walkthrough/README.md

 If you make changes, re-rerun `$ rake`

+Alternatively, you can use `$ rspec` to run the tests.
+With `rspec` you easily specify the particular spec file you want to run.

+    $rspec spec/models/thing_spec.rb:26

+The above will run only the spec found on line 26 of the thing_spec.rb file.

 ## My Testing Philosophy

 The Open Source ecosystem is fast-moving.
 Things are evolving.
 I write tests to